ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Traditional Amazon Web Services credentials consist of the AWS **Access Key** and **Secret Key**.

-climber provides support for EC2 STS tokens (sometimes referred to as IAM STS credentials).
+ascender provides support for EC2 STS tokens (sometimes referred to as IAM STS credentials).
 Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users.
 To learn more about the IAM/EC2 STS Token, refer to: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html

 .. note::